-If you do not wish to install Honorlock on your computer, you may reserve proctoring booths at Library West instead.
+If you do not wish to install Honorlock on your computer, you may reserve proctoring booths at Library West instead if you are local to Gainesville.
 See https://librarywest.uflib.ufl.edu/spaces/study-spaces-in-library-west/proctored-online-testing-booths/for details.